OlgaUtochka/FSDK_docs/README.md

 To get started with Face SDK, download free [Face SDK Trial](https://face.3divi.com/products/face_sdk/face_sdk_trial).

-To remove trial limitations, you need to purchase Face SDK.
+To remove trial limitations, you need to purchase Face SDK license and DevPack.
 You can license any set of [Components](doc/components.md) depending on your use case.

 Contact us at face@3divi.com if you have any questions.